Macquarie lifts iQIYI Inc. [IQ] price estimate. Who else is bullish?

 How has IQ stock performed recently?

-iQIYI Inc. [IQ] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -15.10.
-With this latest performance, IQ shares dropped by -22.05% in over the last four-week period, additionally sinking by -12.28% over the last 6 months – not to mention a drop of -60.89% in the past year of trading.
+iQIYI Inc. [IQ] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.75.
+With this latest performance, IQ shares dropped by -5.74% in over the last four-week period, additionally sinking by -2.48% over the last 6 months – not to mention a drop of -57.27% in the past year of trading.

 iQIYI Inc. [IQ]: Deeper insight into the fundamentals